 Voice-agent platforms (orchestration + telephony bundled)

 4. Synthflow.
 No-code builder that appeals to non-engineers.
-We use it for internal tools and one-off pilots; not our pick for production call volume.
+We use it for internal tools and one-off pilots; it’s not our pick for production call volume.

 Model-provider speech-to-speech APIs